liquidinstruments/moku-examples/docs/reference/lia/set_polar_mode.md

 <headers/>

 :::tip Enabling the Converter
-To enable the polar conveter, the R/Theta signals must also be selected for output from the instrument, see [set_outputs](./set_outputs.md).
+To enable the polar converter, the R/Theta signals must also be selected for output from the instrument, see [set_outputs](./set_outputs.md).
 You should set the smallest range that accommodates your demodulated signal without saturating.
 :::

 <parameters/>